How Deere, Caterpillar kept plants running during the coronavirus outbreak

 The union this week signaled its members are ready to go back to work at General Motors Co (GM.N), Ford Motor Co (F.N) and Fiat Chrysler Automobiles NV’s U.S. factories on May 18.

-By contrast, the UAW supported Deere’s decision to resume production at two of its facilities within days of employees testing positive for the virus.
+By contrast, the UAW let Deere resume production at two of its facilities within days of employees testing positive for the virus.

 Union officials attribute that decision to a safety policy they negotiated with the company that mandates a strict implementation of guidelines prescribed by the nation’s health protection agency and the World Health Organization.